alakeldev/ghost-cod-team-website-pp1/README.md

 - Tested the site opens in MS edge, Chrome & Safari without issues.

-- All links open to external tabes as intended.
+- All links open to external page as intended.

 ### Unfixed Bugs